 Only then can we be friends without restriction.

 Since my visit to the DPRK in 2012, I have been interviewed by high-profile publications, especially when it comes to the topic of North Korea tourism and honest insight about travel and on-the-ground rules when travelling here.

-Here, you can find my thoughts and expertise on topical issues when North Korea has been at the top of the news agenda or where there has been matters concerning tourism incidents.
+Here, you can find my thoughts and expertise on topical issues when North Korea has been at the top of the news agenda or where there have been matters concerning tourism incidents.

 Sky News – I appeared live on Sky News in 2013, when North Korea made nuclear threats against the US and South Korea, and where tourists were asked to evacuate North and South Korea.

 CNN – I was interviewed in 2017 on a travel segment about what it’s like inside a country very few Americans get to see.

 Time – Where I detail what it’s like to be a Westerner in North Korea.